 Over the years, a work of GCRT has expanded in a number of significant new directions The organization is actively involved in the criminal justice reform process in the country, in particular with regards to the development of rehabilitation programs for delinquents and of specialised services within the penitentiary.
 At the same time, services were established in the field of domestic violence and sexual violence, especially targeting women and girls.

 During recent years services have been expanded not only to deal with the direct victims of violence but also with their family members; Additionally an intensive awareness raising campaign was launched.
 GCRT has also started to work with family members of people who have been reported missing s a result of military conflicts in Abkhazia and South Ossetia.
 This particular line of work allowes us to provide assistance to a very vulnerable group of people whose difficulties are not known even to human rights and mental health organizations.

 GCRT’s work is fully multi-disciplinary.
 The organization's multidisciplinary teams include physicians, social workers, psychologists, psychiatrists, child and adult psychotherapists.
 The role of each and every team member is essential.
 Because of our individual approach, the centre is able to provide each client with a fully comprehensive and holistic service.

 Apart from directly working with clients, GCRT is actively involved in the development of the field of psychotraumatology in Georgia.
-Through training and education programs we introduce and institutionalise professional knowledge in mental health system, child welfare system, education system, penitentiary system, etc. In addition we help State agencies to pilot and develop innovative services.
+Through training and education programs we introduce and institutionalize professional knowledge in the mental health system, child welfare system, education system, penitentiary system, etc. In addition we help State agencies to pilot and develop innovative services.